sirisian/ecmascript-types/examples/typechallenges.md

 [type-challenges](https://github.com/type-challenges/type-challenges) is the standard obstacle course for TypeScript's type-level language: implement `Pick`, unwrap a `Promise`, take the head of a tuple, using only conditional types, mapped types, `infer`, and recursion.
 It is a good adversarial test of [type builders](../typeprogramming.md), because the problems were *chosen* to be natural in a type language whose only verbs are `extends` and `in`.
 If the builder model only won on problems selected to suit it, that would prove nothing.

-This document works the warm-up, all thirteen easy challenges, and the first six medium ones, in the order the README lists them.
+This document works the warm-up, all thirteen easy challenges, and the first twenty-six medium ones, in the order the README lists them.
+Every TypeScript solution shown has been checked against the repo's own test cases with TypeScript 5.9.3; where the top-voted answer no longer passes, a verified passing answer is shown instead and the note at the end says why.
 Each entry gives the problem, the top-voted community solution in TypeScript (linked, with its score at the time of writing), and the builder solution.
 The builders are written from the primitives in [type programming](../typeprogramming.md) rather than by calling the `std:types` entry that already ships the answer, since implementing the utility is the whole point of the exercise.

 Features exercised, and why they matter here: